opencontainers/distribution-spec/spec.md

 [8a](#Endpoints) `/v2/<name>/tags/list`

 `<name>` is the namespace of the repository.
 Assuming a repository is found, this request MUST return a `200 OK` response code.
-The list of tags MAY be empty, if there are no tags on the repository.
+The list of tags MAY be empty if there are no tags on the repository.
 If the list is not empty, the tags MUST be in lexical order (i.e. case-insensitive alphanumeric order).

 Upon success, the response MUST be a json body in the following format: